TenebrisNoctua/ClassPP/docs/tutorials/advanced/friendAccessSpecifier.md

 !!! info
     Aside from functions, `Friend` access specifier can include other classes as well.
     Classes can be saved by using their variables, or their names.
-You can put a string inside the `Friend` access specifier that has the class's name, and it will still work!
+You can put a string inside the `Friend` access specifier that has a class's name, and it will still work!